miishin/CS4500/README.md

 - Tournament Managers that can run entire tournaments by taking in signups and grouping players into games and running those games in rounds until winner(s) emerge.
 - Allowing remote players by adapting local code using a proxy pattern.
 - Implementing remote players over actual network connections (incomplete in this final codebase).
+- (Optional) GUI interface for the game.
+Was not tackled by me or my partner due to lack of time provided.

 Course structure was as follows:
 - Work with first partner for majority of semester